turnabout/turnabout.github.io/content/posts/some-personal-projects.md

 ]
 ---

-Here is an overview of some personal projects I've worked on over the years.
-Some are less complete than others. :)
+Here is an overview of some personal projects I've worked on over the years, some more complete than others. :)

 ## Flappy Birdy